-After the first round of cars departs, the bell is rung again and the remaining students are dismissed.
+After the first round of cars departs, the students assigned to the next group of lanes will be dismissed.
 After the students are securely seated in their cars, the second round of cars is signaled to depart as previously described.
+This process will continue until the final group of students has been picked up.

-For the safety of everyone, no one, child or adult, is allowed to cross the parking lot once the bell has rung and the signal has been given for the cars to move.
+For the safety of everyone, no one, child or adult, is allowed to cross the parking lot once the signal has been given for cars to exit the parking lot.